warquys/SupplyDrops/README.md

 _**Supplydrops**_ allows for a planned equipment drop from the **NTF Chopper / CI Car**.
 With that you can give humans a chance in the late game, when all of the items on the map are already being used.

 ## Features
-* Determine if the NTF Helicopter and CI Car bring in supply
+* NTF Chopper?
+CI Car, which of them will bring the loot?
-* Determine how often supplies happen
+* Plan the Intervall on when Supplydrops happen
-* Determine what the supply is (you can even use custom Weapons like with the MoreTools Plugin)
+* Decide what loot they contain

 ## Supported Languages
 * English